-Villanova has consistently been ranked #1 by U.S. News & World Report in the Master's category/North region for nearly two decades, and its intensive, non-degree certificate programs are highly respected throughout the business world.
+Villanova has consistently been ranked #1 by U.S. News & World Report in the Master's category/North region for more than two decades, and its intensive, non-degree certificate programs are highly respected throughout the business world.

 Furthermore, it also offers the industry's only university-backed, 100% online Six Sigma and Lean Six Sigma certification exams.
 Each of Villanova's certificate courses prepares students for the corresponding certification exam.
 Students can enroll in Six Sigma Green Belt, Lean Six Sigma or Lean Six Sigma Black Belt courses, or complete all three to earn a Master Certificate in Six Sigma.
 In addition, Villanova also offers a Lean Six Sigma Master Black Belt certificate course and certification.

 With Villanova's flexible, video-based e-learning platform, you can gain essential Lean and Six Sigma skills at your convenience to improve your company's standing - and your own - in the business world.